 Central Meridian: Straight line half as long as the Equator.

-Parallels: Unequally spaced straight parallel lines, perpendicular to the central meridian.
-Spacing is greatest toward the Equator.
+Parallels: Equally spaced straight parallel lines, perpendicular to the central meridian.

 Symmetry: About the central meridian or the Equator.